-Gardens and Vredehoek residents say they feel threatened by some homeless people who squat in the area, abuse alcohol and cause fights.
+Residents say they feel threatened by some homeless people in the Gardens and Vredehoek area who squat, abuse alcohol and cause fights.

-Gardens resident, Zaakirah Bawa, said they are subjected to swearing and seeing people urinate in public.
+A Gardens resident, who did not want to be named, said they are subjected to swearing and seeing people urinate in public.

-In an email sent to Ward 77 councillor Brandon Golding, Ms Bawa said people sit on the corner of Maynard, Harrington and Glynn streets daily, getting drunk and terrorising residents.
+In an email sent to Ward 77 councillor Brandon Golding, the resident said people sit on the corner of Maynard, Harrington and Glynn streets daily, getting drunk and terrorising residents.

 “There are so many places to stay, they refuse to leave here.
 They have mattresses, boxes, pillows, chairs,” she said.